 Steffen: So it was basically a signal battalion.
 And that signal battalion was associated to the sort of high command for everything south of Berlin.
 So we were maintaining the phone lines and the phone system and telegraphs and all of that.
 That battalion was sort of split into half, half people working in the open and half people working in encryption services.
 And these encryption services, that was a crazy world.
 So we were living in the barracks together with sort of a separation, but not too much.
 And then in the morning, when you went into the place where you did your work, they were basically going beyond another like iron door and nobody was even allowed to have a look into all of that.
 And so there was lots of secrecy around that.
 Later on, I heard that they had very strict regimes about all of that encryption stuff and key exchange and all of that.
 So that was the first time I was ever in touch with that.

 But I was in the open part, so I actually did not get to see much of that only after the wall came down and most of that was opened.
 But there was a lot of secrecy.
 So whenever you had people sitting together and drinking beer or so, there was one point where the conversation stopped.
 People were saying, yeah, we cannot talk about this.
-And that was strange because normally if you’re in a private setting, there wasn’t that much that couldn’t be talked about.
+And that was strange because normally if you're in a private setting, there was not that much that could not be talked about.
 But this one was always a strange thing.
-So I don’t know that much about the background of these people.
+So I do not know that much about the background of these people.
 I think they were checked much more thoroughly than people like me or my friends.
 That was a crazy sort of divide that we had.

 Stasi background checks